-All year round the resort has boats available to visit a beach (the most popular being Banana Beach, 25 minutes away) or for whale or dolphin watching – though sightings are not guaranteed.
-Depending on the weather, the experience can be very different: during one grey, rainy birdwatching expedition I got soaked to the core peering out over the waves at indistinct moving shapes but the next day, on a three hour excursion, we saw different pods of humpback whales around Jockey Cap Island, as well as plenty of dolphins and birds.
+All year round the resort has boats available to visit beaches (the most popular being Banana Beach, 25 minutes away) or for whale or dolphin watching – though sightings are not guaranteed.
+Depending on the weather, the experience can be very different.

-Morning boat trips usually leave the jetty around 09.00, afternoon boat trips at 14.30.
-Be punctual as departures don’t run on ‘African time’.
 Flying fish will be your constant companions, propelling themselves out of the boat’s path to whir across the waves for up to 300m.
-Ruffled brown boobies sit on the Pedra de Galé offshore rocks, and you might see storm petrels on the way to the Misterioso islets – one has a lighthouse, the other is just a small group of rocks popular with nesting noddies and tropicbirds.
+Ruffled brown boobies sit on the Pedra da Galé offshore rocks, and you might see storm petrels on the way to the Ilhéu dos Mosteiros – the islet has a navigational light and sits just next to a small group of rocks popular with nesting noddies and tropicbirds.
 For a fun photo, strap yourself into the marlin-fighting chair.
-If you’re not staying at the resort but would like to take a trip, it might be worth asking around to find other travellers to share with, to bring the price down.
+If you’re not staying at the resort but would like to take a trip, consider asking around to find other travellers to share with to bring the price down.